FLIzze/game-of-life/readme.md

 - [ ] Can change cell size

 #### Advanced Control
+- [ ] Add shortcuts for all controls
 - [ ] Allow user to create  / save / load custom patterns